vanschependom/KULAK_IW-shed-of-graphs/README.md

 ## Contents

+-   `.github/workflows`:
+    The folder needed for GitHub Actions.
+This folder contains `graph_unit_tests.yaml`, responsible for running the unit tests of this project.
 -   `/plantri54`:
     A folder containing the necessary files for compiling the Plantri C program.
 -   `/static`: A folder containing the necessary files for styling the web server index page.